nathanielward/nathanielward.github.io/_posts/2013-02-12-are-you-honoring-your-subscribers-intentions.md

 ---
-title: Are you honoring your subscribers' intentions?
+title: Are you honoring your subscribers’ intentions?
 author: Nathaniel Ward
 excerpt: "Just because someone has signed up to your service doesn’t mean they have agreed to receive email from you," Paul Boag writes.
 layout: post
 linked: http://www.smashingmagazine.com/2013/02/11/how-email-alienate-users/
 categories:
     - Marketing
     - What I’m Reading
 tags:
     - E-mail
     - E-mail marketing
     - Marketing
     - Online marketing
 ---
 "Just because someone has signed up to your service doesn’t mean they have agreed to receive email from you,” Paul Boag writes.